Maasin Cathedral: History

 The Diocese of Maasin today has started to focus on the vision of the Second Plenary Council of the Philippines.
 Apart from the usual ministerial and sacramental functions, the clergy has succeeded to penetrate the people's conscience with concern for other issues, such as reforestation, among others.

 The Social Action Center has generously offered help in livelihood projects to those who do not have the necessary capital.
 This has been successful in the abaca business enterprise.
 The center is now in the process of opening up more opportunities for more livelihood projects.

 The Commission on Youth is helping in the formation of the youth in all the parishes of the diocese through youth encounters and leadership training.
 It has organized three diocesan summer youth camps between 1993 and 1995, attended by more than a thousand delegates.

-In 1993 the Diocese of Maasin marked its 25th anniversary as a diocese.
-The theme of the celebration set the direction which the diocese will follow in the next decade: "RENEWAL: the challenge of the faithful in the Diocese of Maasin."
+In 1993, the Diocese of Maasin marked its 25th anniversary as a diocese.

-Thus the vision that was planted and took root when Father Pedro Valderrama celebrated the first mass in the Philippines on March 21, 1521, has borne new fruit.
 Aside from the prospects of renewal for the entire diocese, the Chaplaincy of Limasawa was raised to that of a parish – the Holy Cross and First Mass of Limasawa Parish, on March 29, 1994, more than four centuries later.